planetfederal/qgis-suite-plugin/doc/source/quickstart.rst

 This will open the QGIS symbology dialog, where you can make the changes you want to your style.
 When you close it, the style in your GeoServer catalog will be updated.

-To see this in action, change one of the colors in the symbology.
+To see this in action, let's make some small edits to this style:

 #.
 Double click one of the rows (for example, :guilabel:`agricultural_areas`).